Corporate Governance Guidelines

 1. Size of the Board.
 Consistent with the Company’s Articles of Incorporation and Bylaws, the Board believes that the size of the Board generally should be within a range of five and fifteen.

 2. Selection of Directors.
 The Board is responsible for electing individual directors to fill vacancies created between annual shareholder meetings and for selecting the nominees to stand for election to the Company’s Board by the shareholders at the annual shareholder meetings.
-The Corporate Governance and Nominating Committee is responsible for recommending to the Board nominees to fill any vacancy occurring between annual shareholder meetings as well as a slate of directors to stand for election at each next annual shareholder meeting.
+The Governance Committee is responsible for recommending to the Board nominees to fill any vacancy occurring between annual shareholder meetings as well as a slate of directors to stand for election at each next annual shareholder meeting.

 In assessing the materiality of any existing or proposed director’s relationship with the Company, the Board will consider all relevant facts and circumstances.
 Material relationships can include, but are not limited to, commercial, industrial, banking, consulting, legal, accounting, charitable and familial relationships.

 4. Time Commitment.
 The Board should seek candidates whose service on other boards will not adversely affect their ability to dedicate the requisite time to service on this Board.
-The Board generally believes that directors who are full-time employees of other companies should not serve on more than two public company boards at a time in addition to the Company’s Board, and directors who are retired from active employment should not serve on more than three boards in addition to the Company’s Board.
+The Board generally believes that directors who are full-time employees of other companies should not serve on more than one public company board at a time in addition to the Company’s Board, and directors who are retired from active employment should not serve on more than three public company boards in addition to the Company’s Board.
 Audit Committee members should generally not serve on more than two public company audit committees in addition to the Company’s Audit Committee.
 The Board may, however, make exceptions to these standards if the Board believes it to be in the interest of the Company and its shareholders and determines that such simultaneous service will not impair the ability of the director to serve effectively on the Company’s Board.

 6. Term Limits and Retirement.
 The Board values the experience and the Company and industry knowledge which results from continued service on the Board, and therefore does not believe it should establish term limits or a mandatory retirement age.
 However, the Board recognizes the value of obtaining fresh perspectives and will periodically evaluate the Company’s needs.
+To facilitate refreshment of the Board, no Director shall be appointed to the Board or stand for election or re-election to the Board after their 75th birthday.

 7. Director Orientation and Continuing Education.
 Management, working with the Board, will provide an orientation process for new directors, including background material on the Company, its business plan and its risk profile, and meetings with senior management.
 Periodically, management should prepare additional educational sessions for directors on matters relevant to the Company, its business plan and risk profile.